Skip to content

 • Pushing loved ones away.

-One of the main problems people with Self-Destructive Borderline Personality Disorder face is having any sense of self-worth and stability in their lives.
-Due to the nature of the disorder, it is challenging to build a career or stable relationships.
+One of the main problems people with self-destructive borderline personality face is having any sense of self-worth and stability in their lives.
+Due to the nature of the disorder, it is extremely difficult to build any sort of career or stable relationships.

-Self-Destructive BPD can also be misdiagnosed as bipolar disorder due to the up-and-down nature of the mood swings sufferers experience.
-This can lead to an improper treatment program that offers little improvement and possibly even causes harm.
-As the treatment doesn’t work, this can make someone with Self-Destructive BPD feel more self-hatred and like they can’t be helped or don’t deserve help.
+Self-destructive BPD can also be misdiagnosed as bipolar disorder due to the up and down nature of the mood swings sufferers experience.
+This can lead to an improper treatment program which offers little improvement and possibly even causes harm.
+As the treatment doesn’t work, this can make someone with self-destructive BPD feel more self-hatred and like they can’t be helped or don’t deserve help.

-It’s crucial when seeking treatment for Self-Destructive BPD or Bipolar Disorder that you thoroughly discuss the symptoms with your therapist and the possibility of a misdiagnosis.
+It’s very important when seeking treatment for self-destructive BPD or bipolar disorder that you thoroughly discuss the symptoms with your therapist and the possibility of a misdiagnosis.

-There is no cure as such for Borderline Personality Disorder; however, therapy can provide the tools to cope with the disorder, while carefully prescribed medication may help lessen the symptoms.
+There is no known cure for borderline personality disorder at this time; however, therapy can provide the tools to cope with the disorder while carefully prescribed medication may help lessen the symptoms.

-The two most common forms of therapy used to treat Borderline Personality Disorder are Dialectical Behaviour Therapy (DBT) and Cognitive-Behavioural Therapy (CBT).
+The two most common forms of therapy used to treat borderline personality disorder are dialectic behavioural therapy (DBT) and cognitive-behavioural therapy (CBT).

-DBT provides the tools a person may need to improve interpersonal skills, mindfulness, distress tolerance, and emotional regulation.
-CBT helps people with Borderline Personality Disorder reframe negative thought patterns and react with positive actions.
+DBT provides the tools a person may need to improve their interpersonal skills, as well as their mindfulness, distress tolerance and emotional regulation.
+While CBT helps people with borderline personality disorder to reframe negative thought patterns and react with positive actions.

 “I began self-harming at the age of fourteen.
-It fulfilled so many things I felt like I needed at that time.
-I was convinced that I deserved to feel the pain of cutting my flesh.
-The scars gave me a form of protection; no one would ever reject me because they’d never want me in the first place.
-Most of all, it gave me a feeling of control—something I didn’t have in any other aspect of my life.” – T Cephus.
+It fulfilled so many things I felt liked I needed at that time.
+I was convinced that I deserved to feel the pain from cutting my own flesh.
+The scars gave me a form of protection, no one would ever reject me because they’d never want me in the first place.
+Most of all, it gave me a feeling of control.
+Something I didn’t have in any other aspect of my life. ” - T Cephus.

 “Whenever the slightest thing would go wrong in my life, my mind would go straight to suicidal thoughts.
-It seems silly now, but something as small as receiving the wrong item from an online store would trigger me hard and make me think, ‘What’s the point?
-I might as well be dead.
-I was so all over the place mentally that it was impossible to think straight.” – A Marshall.
+It seems so silly now but something as small as receiving the wrong item from an online store would trigger me hard and make me think ‘What’s the point?
+I might as well be dead’.
+I was so up and down that it was impossible to think straight.” - A Marshall.